Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 8. *Optimal Reserve Prices in Upstream Auctions: Empirical Application on Online Video Advertising* - Derive a new downstream-corrected reserve price compared to the classical optimal monopoly price in the context where there is a upstream auction and a downstream auction.
 9. *Learning Algorithms for Second-Price Auctions with Reserve* - Predict a beneficial reserve price with a combination of historical data and user features.
 10. *A Dynamic Pricing Model for Unifying Programmatic Guarantee and Real-Time Bidding in Display Advertising* - Figure out an optimal percentage of future impressions to sell in advance and provides an explicit formula to calculate at what prices to sell.
+11. *Information Disclosure in Real-Time Bidding  Advertising Markets* - Find equilibrium information disclosure strategies for  publishers in a RTB impression auction game.
+It shows information disclosure is profitable for publishers (142).

 ## Terminology

 * **Real-time bidding (RTB)**-  the process in which digital advertising inventory is bought and sold.
-This process occurs in less than a second.
+This process occurs in less than a second (usually less than 100ms [14]) It allows advertisers to bid for impressions based on targeted audiences [7].
 * **Vickrey Auction (Second price auction)** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- a type of sealed-bid auction.
 Bidders submit written bids without knowing the bid of the other people in the auction.
 The highest bidder wins but the price paid is the second-highest bid.
 * **Generalized second-price auction (GSP)** [link](https://en.wikipedia.org/wiki/Generalized_second-price_auction) - a non-truthful auction mechanism for multiple items.
 Each bidder places a bid.
 The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
 * **Public Information** - the information that are available to the public during auctions.
-In online bidding, it can be user information.
+In online bidding, it can be user information [10].
 * **Private Information** - the information that is not available to the public.
 For example, the bidder's valuation of the item.
 * **Supply-side platform (SSP)** - a supply-side platform or sell-side platform is a technology platform to enable web publishers and digital out-of-home media owners to manage their advertising inventory, fill it with ads, and receive revenue.
 * **Demand-side platform (DSP)** - a demand-side platform is a system that allows buyers of digital advertising inventory to manage multiple ad exchange and data exchange accounts through one interface.
 * **Ad Exchange** - where advertisers bid and compete between each other for an ad slot.
 The winner then pays the publisher and his ad is displayed.
 * **User attributes (Impression attributes, user information)** - a vector of attributes $U_i \in \mathcal{U}$ where $\mathcal{U}$ is some finite subset of $\mathbb{R}^M$ that uniquely identify users/impressions.
-For instance, the web address, user's demographics, device, operating system, etc.
+For instance, the web address, user's demographics, device, operating system, etc [2].
 * **Placement qualities** - some statistics that measure the quality of the impression.
-For instance, click-through rate (CTR). $Q_{i,a}$ represents the quality advertiser a would receive if the impression i is assigned to her.
+For instance, click-through rate (CTR). $Q_{i,a}$ represents the quality advertiser a would receive if the impression i is assigned to her [2].
 * **Bid** - each advertiser submits a bid $p$ to online bidding platform that represents their private valuation of the item.
 Usually, we assume that bids are symmetric (drawn from the same distribution) and independent conditional on user attributes disclosed.
-Assuming $p$ is drawn from c.d.f. $F(p;u)$.
+Assuming $p$ is drawn from c.d.f. $F(p;u)$ [2].
 * **Reserve price** - the lowest bid that the seller is willing to accept for his item.
-Only bids that are higher than this price can get involved in the auction.
+Only bids that are higher than this price can get involved in the auction [15].
-* **Pricing function** - a function $p^*$ that quotes a reserve price based on bid and potentially user attributes.
+* **Pricing function** - a function $p^*$ that quotes a reserve price based on bid and potentially user attributes [2].
 * **Revenue** - the amount earned.
 In our case, we care about the revenue for the publisher.

-## Our problem:
+## Workflow

 <img src="C:\Users\zhouyewen_sx\AppData\Roaming\Typora\typora-user-images\image-20210714104331563.png" alt="image-20210714104331563" style="zoom:80%;" />

-1. **User** - user attributes...
-2. **Advertisers** - bid prices...
-3. **Publisher** - reserve price...
+## Our problem

+1. Develop a structure for online bidding.
+2. Find a reserve price that can maximize the expected revenue.

+## Define a good model

+1. Easy to implement.
+2. Robust (Accurate, or better, optimal).

-## General Assumptions:
+## General Assumptions

-1. The valuation of bidders is drawn i.i.d. from a given distribution.
+1. The valuation of bidders is drawn i.i.d. from a given distribution [14].
-2. The distribution should be strictly increasing and differentiable.
+2. The distribution should be strictly increasing and differentiable [14].
-3. The distribution is usually assumed to be Uniform or Log-normal.
+3. The distribution is usually assumed to be Uniform or Log-normal [15].
-4. The auction is Vickery Auction.
+4. The auction is Vickrey Auction [11, 14].
-5. The publisher has access to historical data.
+5. The publisher has access to historical data [10].
-6. The publisher has access to user attributes.
+6. The publisher has access to user attributes [8, 10].
-7. The publisher and advertisers are risk-neutral.
+7. The publisher and advertisers are risk-neutral [11].

+## Common Technologies

+* Clustering (k-means clustering...)
+* Regression (Multi-linear Regression, Ridge Regression, Logistic Regression...)
+* Reinforcement Learning (DQN...)
+* Neural Nets
+* SVM
+* Pure Theories

+## Variations

+* There can be both an upstream and a downstream Ad Exchange [1].
+* The publisher can choose to disclose user information or not [7].

-## Overview:
+## Algorithms

-### Bid-Price Policy with Dynamic Pricing $\mu^B$
+### Bid-Price Policy with Dynamic Pricing $\mu^B$ [2]

 * Core idea: